Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 Although there are plenty of things to do in Antigua, sometimes it's just as important to kick back and relax!

-Spanish is my favourite language in the world.
+Spanish is my favorite language in the world.

-It’s beautiful to read, write and listen too, yet I know very little.
-I know enough to communicate and ask questions, and I’ve taken online courses to try and learn more, but I do wish I could speak fluently.
+It’s beautiful to read, write and listen to, yet I know very little.
+I know enough to communicate and ask questions, and I’ve taken online Spanish courses to try and learn more, but I do wish I could speak it fluently.

 There is no better place to learn a language than the country in which it is spoken.
-Antigua offers lots of Spanish speaking classes, so if you are there for a week or more, then try your hand at some lessons!
+And in Guatemala we’ll find that Antigua offers the most Spanish speaking schools, so if you are there for a week or more, then try your hand at some lessons!

 It’s great to know another language and Spanish will be super useful to you not only when backpacking Central America, but if you find yourself backpacking South America, or Spain itself!

-Sometimes it’s nice to just wander around a city, as I often find that it's the best way to explore!
+Sometimes it’s nice to just wander around a city, and I often find that it's the best way to explore!

-Although you'll want to hit up all the popular tourist spots, just walking around Antigua will allow you discover some hidden gems.
-This includes beautiful buildings, quirky little stores, and authentic restaurants.
+Although you'll want to hit up all the popular tourist spots, just walking around Antigua will allow you to discover some unique hidden gems.
+This includes beautiful buildings, quirky little stores, and authentic Guatemalan restaurants.

 Not only that, but you'll get to see how the locals live and go about their everyday life which is always a bonus.